 Is that a lot to ask of a single photograph?
 Of course!
 That’s why headshots are so vitally important to building your acting career.
 This guide will give you the inside scoop on everything you need to take a perfect actor headshot—how to find a headshot photographer, how much professional headshot sessions cost, top headshot tips from industry professionals, and much more.

-- What does a casting director want from a headshot?
+- What is a headshot?

 - What makes a good headshot?

-- What are some good headshot poses?
+- What are some acting headshot dos and don’ts?

 - How much does a headshot session cost?